-- 2.12.1 Member Care Management (hereinafter referred to as CM) The health plan shall provide Member CM, which will focus on improved health outcomes and the overarching patient experience.
-CM shall utilize an integrated physical and behavioral health approach as well as member/family support in the management of complex physical and behavioral health conditions.
-Member CM includes DM, HCT, and TOC as appropriate. - a.
-Principles of Member CM Services shall incorporate the following principles: - 1) A focus on enhancing and coordinating a member's care across an episode or continuum of care; negotiating, procuring, and coordinating services and resources needed by members/families with complex issues including but not limited to assessing member needs related to social determinants of health (SDOH); - 2) Comprehensive care planning including stated member/family centered activities, measurable, defined goals, interventions and evaluation of progress; - 3) Provision of education to facilitate understanding of CM process; - 4) Application of clinical knowledge to the member's qualifying condition to attain resolution, improvement or support during the CM process; - 5) Incorporation of shared goals meant to achieve improved quality, and clinical and cost outcomes including appropriate utilization of resources and medical management; - 6) Inclusion of member/family education to help facilitate attainment of skills and resources needed to address member/family goals; - 7) Promotion of preventative service utilization to help ensure quality outcomes for members; - 8) Identification and planning interventions as needed to ensure appropriate utilization practices; - 9) Coordination of TOC efforts whether the transition is movement through various health systems or health care payers; - 10) Incorporation of DM services if the qualifying event for DM is being managed along with other qualifying criteria; - 11) Promotion of the provision of CM by local, community-based care management entities; - 12) The health plan shall use a Section 2703 designated health home provider or LCCCP provider to perform CM services if the health home and LCCCP provider are members of the health plan network; and - 13) The health plan shall have processes in place to monitor service delivery to ensure at least minimum requirements for CM services are met.
+- 1) The health plan shall have a process in place to refer families for needed services.
+A focus on enhancing and coordinating a member's care across an episode or continuum of care; negotiating, procuring, and coordinating services and resources needed by members/families with complex issues including but not limited to assessing member needs related to social determinants of health (SDOH); - 2) Comprehensive care planning including stated member/family centered activities, measurable, defined goals, interventions and evaluation of progress; - 3) Provision of education to facilitate understanding of CM process; - 4) Application of clinical knowledge to the member's qualifying condition to attain resolution, improvement or support during the CM process; - 5) Incorporation of shared goals meant to achieve improved quality, and clinical and cost outcomes including appropriate utilization of resources and medical management; - 6) Inclusion of member/family education to help facilitate attainment of skills and resources needed to address member/family goals; - 7) Promotion of preventative service utilization to help ensure quality outcomes for members; - 8) Identification and planning interventions as needed to ensure appropriate utilization practices; - 9) Coordination of TOC efforts whether the transition is movement through various health systems or health care payers; - 10) Incorporation of DM services if the qualifying event for DM is being managed along with other qualifying criteria; - 11) Promotion of the provision of CM by local, community-based care management entities; - 12) The health plan shall use a Section 2703 designated health home provider or LCCCP provider to perform CM services if the health home and LCCCP provider are members of the health plan network; and b.

-b.
 Member CM Program Requirements: